2026 HECM lending limits explained

 $1,249,125

-How the limit works
+How does the HECM lending limit work?

 The lending limit is the maximum home value FHA will use when calculating your HECM loan amount.
 It's not the maximum you can borrow — it's the ceiling for the home value input in the formula.